Alfred-Kobby/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 8-model_state_fetch_first.py file: display the first state in db using ORM

 9-model_state_filter_a.py file: list all states that starts with letter a using ORM

+10-model_state_my_get.py file: prints the state object with the name passed to it as arguement using ORM